frida/frida-website/_i18n/en/_docs/stalker.md

 ### Call Instructions

-AArch64, unlike Intel doesn't have an single explicit `call` instruction, which has different forms to cope with all supported scenarios.
+AArch64, unlike Intel doesn't have an single explicit `CALL` instruction, which has different forms to cope with all supported scenarios.
 Instead, it uses a number of different instructions to offer support for function calls.
 These instructions all branch to a given location and update the Link register, `LR`,